Health Systems Engineering Laboratory logo header

 Contact: Laila Cure, Ph.D.

-Collaborators: Stephanie Nicks (School of Nursing, WSU), Karen Schieman, Ph.D.
-(School of Nursing, Western Michigan University).
+Collaborators: Stephanie Nicks (School of Nursing, WSU).

-Model-based Analysis of Work Execution Decisions in Nonrepetitive Work Systems.
+Model-based Analysis of Work Execution Decisions in Nonrepetitive Work Systems

 Contact: Laila Cure, Ph.D.